ddragosd-demo-org/openwhisk-alexa-demo/README.md

 };
 ```

+### Step 2
-2. In the main function register the newSessionHandlers with the Alexa SDK
+In the main function register the newSessionHandlers with the Alexa SDK

 ```javascript
 alexaSDK.registerHandlers(newSessionHandlers);
 ```

+### Step 3
-3. Commit changes back to github
+Commit changes back to github

 ## Exercise 2